How to create a token account with the Confidential Transfer extension

 Matching expected/actual counters indicate the decryptable_available_balance

-matches the available_balance
+matches the available_balance.

 When fetching a token account's state to read the

-, different expected/actual counters values
+decryptable_available_balance, different expected/actual counters values

 require the client to look up recent deposit/transfer instructions matching the